KevinMLanderos/NetBio/README.md

 ## Step 2
 Combine these three PPI networks.
 Do the same as in part 1 but for this combined network.

-Here we show the merged network from the 3 previous ones; Viral proteins are highlighted in color meant en menta, human proteins in purple ans drugs in red.
+Here we show the merged network from the 3 previous ones.
+Viral proteins are highlighted in color meant, human proteins in purple ans drugs in red.
 ![png](img/merge.png)

 The we show the giant components of the merged network, it follows the same color code: